 - (b) The supervisors shall coordinate with their respective clerks of the court to obtain information pursuant to s.
-98.093 to identify registered voters within their respective jurisdictions who have been convicted of a felony during the preceding week and whose right to vote has not been restored.
-The supervisor shall adhere to the procedures set forth in subsection (7) before the removal of a registered voter's name from the statewide voter registration system. - (6) OTHER BASES FOR INELIGIBILITY.-Subsections (2)-(5) do not limit or restrict the department or the supervisor in his or her duty to act upon direct receipt of, access to, or knowledge of any official information from any source that identifies a registered voter as potentially ineligible.
-If the department or supervisor receives official information from sources other than those identified in subsections (2)-(5) that a registered voter is ineligible because the voter he or she is deceased, adjudicated a convicted felon without having had his or her voting rights restored, adjudicated mentally incapacitated without having had his or her voting rights restored, does not meet the age requirement pursuant to s.
-97.041, is not a United States citizen, is a fictitious person, or has listed an address a residence that is not his or her legal residence or an address of legal residence, the supervisor must adhere to the procedures set forth in subsection (7) before prior to the removal of a registered voter's name who is determined to be ineligible from the statewide voter registration system.
+98.093 to identify registered voters within their respective jurisdictions who have been convicted of a felony during the preceding week and whose voting rights have not been restored.
+The supervisor shall adhere to the procedures set forth in subsection (7) before the removal of a registered voter's name from the statewide voter registration system.
+For purposes of this paragraph, a supervisor's duties under subsection (7) begin upon his or her determination that the information received from the clerk is credible and reliable. - (6) OTHER BASES FOR INELIGIBILITY.-Subsections (2)-(5) do not limit or restrict the department or the supervisor in his or her duty to act upon direct receipt of, access to, or knowledge of information from any governmental entity that identifies a registered voter as potentially ineligible.
+If the department or supervisor receives information from any governmental entity sources other than those identified in subsections (2)-(5) that a registered voter is ineligible because the voter he or she is deceased, adjudicated a convicted felon without having had his or her voting rights restored, adjudicated mentally incapacitated without having had his or her voting rights restored, does not meet the age requirement pursuant to s.

+97.041, is not a United States citizen, is a fictitious person, or has listed an address a residence that is not his or her address of legal residence, the supervisor must adhere to the procedures set forth in subsection (7) before prior to the removal of the name of a registered voter who is determined to be ineligible a registered voter's name from the statewide voter registration system.